dashpilot/fragmentjs/README.md

-# Fragment, SPA-like navigation without the need for a SPA ...or a server.
+# Fragment.js, SPA-like navigation without the need for a SPA ...or a server.

 `Fragment` is a JavaScript utility designed to enhance web pages with Single Page Application (SPA)-like behavior.
 It intercepts link clicks on elements with the `data-fragment` attribute, fetches the content from the specified URL, and updates a specific part of the page without reloading AND without the need to render different versions of a page.
 Fragment automatically extracts just the part that needs to be replaced.